shanwong29/buch-tausch-24/README.md

 8. `U` mark book as borrowed / returned
 9. `R` list all books of a user and the status of the books
 10. `R` list all books that a user has borrowed
-11. `R` view details of a book and owners
+11. `R` view details of a book and list of owners
 12. `R` lists all pending friend requests
 13. `R` list all confirmed friends